Ashford railway works

-Ashford railway works was in the town of Ashford in the county of Kent in England.
+Ashford railway works was a major locomotive and wagon construction and repair workshop in Ashford, Kent in England.
+Constructed by the South Eastern Railway in 1847, it became a major centre for railway works in the 19th and early 20th centuries.
+After years of decline, it closed in 1982.

 History

 South Eastern Railway

 Ashford locomotive works was built by the South Eastern Railway on a new 185 acre site in 1847, replacing an earlier locomotive repair facility at New Cross in London.
 By 1850 over 130 houses had been built for staff (called Alfred Town by the railway but New Town by everybody else).
 The works employed about 600 people in 1851 increasing to about 950 by 1861, and around 1,300 by 1882.
 A carriage and wagon works was opened on an adjacent 32 acre site in 1850.
 The works led Ashford to be the largest industrial town in east Kent.

 South Eastern and Chatham Railway

 On 1 January 1899, the railway entered into a working union with the London Chatham and Dover Railway, forming the South Eastern and Chatham Railway (SECR).
 Each antecedent company had its own locomotive works, but Ashford was larger than Longhedge works and so became the principal locomotive works for the new organisation.
 The latter facility was gradually run down and converted into a subsidiary works.
 The N class 2-6-0 locomotive was first constructed at Ashford in 1917, using a design by Richard Maunsell.